 The Vandalia Trail consists of two disconnected segments.
 The first segment runs nearly 12 miles from Greencastle to Amo.
 The second segment runs about 4 miles through the suburban neighborhoods and parks of Plainfield.

 Starting in Greencastle, visitors will find trailhead parking and a gazebo.
 However, the route goes 0.6 mile on lightly traveled North Calbert Way until the official separated trail begins.
 The trail surface is packed crushed stone into Coatesville.
-The path includes several covered shelters along the way, but there are no restroom facilities other than the public library in Coatesville on this segment of the trail.
+The path includes several covered shelters along the way.

 This section of trail, through Fillmore and into Coatesville, is largely uninterrupted by road crossings and offers trailside wildflowers with an abundance of birds and butterflies and farm fields.
 Bluebirds, finches, and herons frequent this corridor, offering excellent birding opportunities.
 In both Fillmore and Coatesville, trailside businesses provide a place to rest and get a bite to eat.
 A separate bridle trail parallels much of the path and occasionally joins the main trail, but horses are required to remain on the grass in these combined stretches.

 For the remaining 3 miles, from Coatesville to Amo, the Vandalia Trail traverses enchanted woodlands along an elevated railbed leading up to the trestle 30 feet above Crittenden Creek.
 A separate horse trail follows beside the main path, and there is a hitch rail at Crittenden Creek.
-This well-maintained stretch into Amo changes periodically from grass to gravel but is easily navigable with a hybrid bike.
-Plans are underway to pave this section in 2017.
+This stretch is smooth pavement and well-maintained into Amo.
+Modern restrooms have been installed at both the Coatesville and Amo trailheads.

 The 4.6-mile Plainfield segment begins with a trailhead at its western end on Vandalia Boulevard.
 For now, this paved section is the only portion of the trail appropriate for in-line skating and wheelchairs.
 Heading east from the starting point, the route travels through woodlands behind residential communities and then through a tunnel under the Saratoga Parkway to the Splash Island Family Waterpark.